This is our frequently asked questions page where we try our best to answer all the questions that get asked frequently.

 Vitiligo is a condition of the skin which causes loss of pigmentation resulting in white patches of skin appearing throughout the body.

-Just about anyone is at risk for developing vitiligo.
+Just about anyone is at risk for developing it.
 It's prevalent among all races and it equally affects both genders.
-However, there are certain factors which can increase your chances of developing vitiligo.
+However, there are certain factors which can increase your chances of developing this condition.
 Generally, those who have vitiligo or autoimmune conditions within the family, are at greater risk of developing it themselves.

 About 1-2% of the world's population develops vitiligo between the ages of 10-30.
 In North America alone, it's an estimated 2-5 million that have this condition.

 How is It Diagnosed?

 Vitiligo is usually diagnosed by a doctor after a physical examination followed by inspection of the patient's medical history.
 A blood test or biopsy is also done in order to rule out other possibilities.

 The exact cause is still yet to be determined by medical experts.
 However, there are various factors which may contribute to this disease: autoimmune reactions, genetics, sunburn and stress.